Paradox as Gift to Open the Prophetic Heart

 [2] Olds, Douglas B. 2023.
 Architectures of Grace in Pastoral Care: Virtue as the Craft of Theology beyond Strategic and Authoritative Biblicism, Appendix I. Wipf and Stock.

 [3] Aufhebung, a term from Hegelian dialectic often translated as “sublation,” describes the dynamic process by which contradiction is both negated and preserved in a higher synthesis.
 Hegel’s philosophy at times spiritualizes this movement, which some have compared to tzimtzum in Lurianic Kabbalah—the metaphysical contraction in which God withdraws His immediate presence to make space for creation.
-Though distinct in ontology and purpose, both concepts invoke a formative absence: in Hegel, a cognitive training through dialectical negation; in religious mysticism, a spiritual bereavement or experience of reproach or yearning that opens the soul to deeper, attuning awareness of the divine.
+Though distinct in ontology and purpose, both concepts invoke a formative absence: in Hegel, a cognitive training through dialectical negation; in religious mysticism, a spiritual bereavement or experience of reproach or yearning that opens the soul to deeper, aligning awareness of the divine.

 [5] Gravity and Grace (1947).